Hugoverissimo21/SolarPanel-DLCounter/README.md

 - `EDA01` to `EDA04.ipynb`: files related to the exploratory data analysis and data transformations.

+- `enviroment.yml`: dependencies used in the project.

 - `Model Hybrid`, `Model ObjectId` and `Model Segmentation.ipynb`: notebooks which contain the best model of each type.

 - `Model_Train` and `Model_Val.pkl`: files containing the data used for training and validation, initially (we ended up using kaggle datasets).

+- `README.md`: this file.

 - `SupvDset.py`: file containing the class used to load the data, initially, and to adjust the polygons.